 A botnet of 40,000+ malware infected computers attacked the server simultaneously through the network, resulting in significantly increased server load and lag time.
 I studied network log files and programmed a custom solution using Fail2ban (Python regex scripts) in order to mitigate the attack, effectively creating a reactive firewall to ban abusive IP addresses.
 Offending traffic was blocked and server load was immediately reduced.

 I led a team of developers to restructure the entire web server consisting of 10,000 pages onto a new content management system (Drupal).
 I programmed / exported data into a CSV, then data was re-imported; I reconfigured the site to use new modules and interface old with new; I then changed URL structure and handled 404 and 301 permanent redirects for search engine optimization to reflect permanent changes.

-I moved the server to a new data center by remote using a virtual private network, secure shell and rsync.
-I also changed hypervisor platforms (Citrix XenServer to VMWare Workstation and MS Windows) due to hardware incompatibilities and to reduce overhead costs.
-I then mounted the old operating system to new and migrated data over to the new virtual machine.
-I then reconfigured the server operating system, services, and databases.
+I moved a server to a new datacenter using a VPN, secure shell (SSH) and rsync.
+I changed hypervisor platforms from Citrix Xenserver to VMWare Workstation due to hardware incompatibilities.
+I then migrated data over to the new server and reconfigured the operating system, services and databases.

-I wrote a program to export the mailing list database into .CSV delimitated format, then produced concurrent gzip tarballs (forked) using Open3 in Perl.
-Tarball backups were spawned (forked) simultaneously to take full advantage of all the server's processor cores, but without overloading server resources (using waitpid).
-Backups and logs of backups were stored in a directory on the server, emailed to the server administrator, then rotated and pruned to reclaim server storage space.
+I wrote a program to export the mailing list database into .CSV delimitated format, then produced concurrent gzip tarballs (forked) using Perl.
+Tarball backups were forked simultaneously to take full advantage of all the server's processor cores, but without overloading server resources.
+Backups and logs were automatically rotated and stored on the server, then stats emailed.